Zemulax/DissertationTesting/README.md

 # AccuracyTesting

 To use this repo.
-clone it in VS
+clone it in VS and extract the RAR file

 then open LeetCode-in-Net